Blessed-Shammah/plp-week1/README.md

 3. **Design** - Create software architecture and system blueprints.
 4. **Coding** - Implement the design using programming languages.
 5. **Testing** - Identify and fix defects before deployment.
+6. **Deployment** - Release the software product to the users.
+7. **Continous Maintenance** - Maintain the existing software product by continuous integration and deployment.

 ### Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.